discrete-notes/discrete-notes.github.io/_posts/2021-11-19-contraction-sequences.md

-* If two bags $A$ and $B$ are linked by an edge in the contracted graph, then every couple $(a,b) \in A\times B$ corresponds to an edge in the original (uncontracted) graph.
+* If two bags $A$ and $B$ are linked by an edge in the contracted graph, then every couple $(a,b) \in A\times B$ corresponds to an edge in the original (un-contracted) graph.
 * If two bags $A$ and $B$ are not linked by an edge in the contracted graph, then no couple $(a,b) \in A\times B$ corresponds to an edge in the original graph.